Franco-Martin11/Vue3-Scafolding/README.md

 # Vue-Scafolding

-This template should help get you started developing with **Vue 3 /Typescript** in Vite with Vue-Router, Pinia, ApexCharts, Tailwind, Postcss, ViteTest & EsLint/Prettier.
+This template should help get you started developing with **Vue 3 /Typescript** in Vite with Vue-Router, Pinia, ApexCharts, Tailwind, Postcss, ViteTest, Axios & EsLint/Prettier.

 ## Recommended IDE Setup